oluwashetemipe/oluwashetemipe/README.md

 I'm a Software Engineer.
-I build stuffs with JAVA,PYTHON,SPRINGBOOT,JAVASCRIPT, NODE and DJANGO
+I build stuffs with JAVA,PYTHON,JAVASCRIPT languages, leveraging on frameworks like SPRINGBOOT, EXPRESS JS and DJANGO.